Additionally Resourced Provision Setting

 OUR CURRICULUM OFFER

-The development of communication skills, social interaction, independence and life skills and early literacy and numeracy skills underpin our curriculum offer.
+We have created a bespoke curriculum at Hawes Down Primary School ARP, focusing on the development of communication skills, social interaction, independence and life skills and early literacy and numeracy skills.

 All classes in the ARP follow a thematic approach with learning contexts, activities and resources planned to give all pupils a fun, engaging and enriching learning experience.